tihawk/mdwa.nvim/README.md

 ## Motivations

-This plugin is based on The Most Dangerous Writing App.
-The original version of the code for the plugin can be found [here](https://github.com/GitMurf/nvim-code-to-share/tree/main/mdwa).
+This plugin is directly inspired by [The Most Dangerous Writing App](https://github.com/maebert/themostdangerouswritingapp), a web app which is now [owned by Squibler](https://www.squibler.io/dangerous-writing-prompt-app).

+I wanted to have this integrated in Neovim, so I decided to write a plugin for it.
+I used the code provided [here](https://github.com/GitMurf/nvim-code-to-share/tree/main/mdwa) as a starting point, and to learn more about the Neovim API.

 For building the plugin, I used [a boilerplate by shortcuts](https://github.com/shortcuts/neovim-plugin-boilerplate).